-- General cspybat options - Options available for all C-SPY drivers - Options available for the simulator driver - Options available for the C-SPY Angel debug monitor driver - Options available for the C-SPY GDB Server driver - Options available for the C-SPY IAR ROM-monitor driver - Options available for the C-SPY I-jet/JTAGjet driver - Options available for the C-SPY CMSIS-DAP driver - Options available for the C-SPY J-Link/J-Trace driver - Options available for the C-SPY TI MSP-FET driver - Options available for the C-SPY TI Stellaris driver - Options available for the C-SPY TI XDS driver - Options available for the C-SPY Macraigor driver - Options available for the C-SPY RDI driver - Options available for the C-SPY ST-LINK driver - Options available for the C-SPY third-party drivers attach_to_running_ta Makes the debugger attach to a running application at rget its current location, without resetting the target system. backend Marks the beginning of the parameters to be sent to the C-SPY driver (mandatory).
+- General cspybat options - Options available for all C-SPY drivers - Options available for the simulator driver - Options available for the C-SPY GDB Server driver - Options available for the C-SPY I-jet/JTAGjet driver - Options available for the C-SPY CMSIS-DAP driver - Options available for the C-SPY J-Link/J-Trace driver - Options available for the C-SPY TI MSP-FET driver - Options available for the C-SPY TI Stellaris driver - · Options available for the C-SPY TI XDS driver - Options available for the C-SPY ST-LINK driver - Options available for the C-SPY third-party drivers attach_to_running_ta rget Makes the debugger attach to a running application at its current location, without resetting the target system. backend Marks the beginning of the parameters to be sent to the C-SPY driver (mandatory). code_coverage_file Enables the generation of code coverage information and places it in a specified file. cycles Specifies the maximum number of cycles to run.